 On February 4, 2025, the Community of Evaluators – Nepal (CoE-Nepal), supported by the Asia Pacific Evaluation Association (APEA), EvalIndigenous, and EvalPartners, organized a workshop in Kathmandu aimed at strengthening Indigenous evaluation practices and forming a National Network for Evaluation in Nepal.
 The workshop brought together over 40 participants from government, UN agencies, academic institutions, Indigenous organizations, and evaluation professionals.

 In the Opening Session, the Hon.
 Prof. Dr. Shiva Raj Adhikari, Vice-Chairman of the National Planning Commission, delivered the keynote address.
 Distinguished speakers and representatives from rural communities, government bodies, and international organizations contributed valuable insights.
-During the Technical Session, participants reviewed findings from a study on SDG 3 'Good Health and Well-being' and discussed monitoring and evaluation practices in Nepal’s education system.
+During the Technical Session, participants reviewed findings from the SDG 3 study and discussed monitoring and evaluation practices in Nepal’s education system.
 Group discussions focused on current challenges, opportunities, and practical solutions for integrating Indigenous evaluation into broader development frameworks.
 The workshop concluded with the formulation of an action plan and arrangements for follow-up meetings with key stakeholders.

 In the Opening Session, the Hon.
 Prof. Dr. Shiva Raj Adhikari, Vice-Chairman of the National Planning Commission, delivered the keynote address.
 Distinguished speakers and representatives from rural communities, government bodies, and international organizations contributed valuable insights.
-During the Technical Session, participants reviewed findings from a study on SDG 3 'Good Health and Well-being' and discussed monitoring and evaluation practices in Nepal’s education system.
+During the Technical Session, participants reviewed findings from the SDG 3 study and discussed monitoring and evaluation practices in Nepal’s education system.
 Group discussions focused on current challenges, opportunities, and practical solutions for integrating Indigenous evaluation into broader development frameworks.
 The workshop concluded with the formulation of an action plan and arrangements for follow-up meetings with key stakeholders.

 In February 2025, the Nepal Evaluation Society (NES), with support from APEA and EvalIndigenous, hosted a two-day training in Kathmandu for members of the Federation of Nepalese Indigenous Journalists (FONIJ).
 This initiative aimed to strengthen the capacity of Indigenous journalists across Nepal's seven provinces to engage more deeply with evaluation—both as practitioners and as communicators.
 The program introduced core concepts such as development evaluation, the OECD/DAC criteria, and Nepal’s evolving national evaluation system, while also creating space for reflection on journalists’ roles in promoting transparency, evidence-based reporting, and Indigenous perspectives in development discourse.